-- Net investment in capital assets Consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions Current balance consists of net position restricted to the acquisition of a fire truck. - Unrestricted net position All net positions that do not meet the definition of "restricted" or "net investment in capital assets".
+- Net investment in capital assets Consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions Current balance consists of net position restricted to the acquisition of a fire truck. - Unrestricted net position All net positions that do not meet the definition of "net investment in capital assets," or "restricted for capital acquisitions."